chrye/software_dependency_check/README.md

 GatherDotnetInfoOutput-JSONs.ps1
 =================================
 This script loops through the root directory $RootPath that you define, looking for all *runtimeconfig.json, *deps.json, *appsettings.json files.
 Then it extracts .NET Framework version or .NET Core versions from framework/tfm tag.
+This way you have a full inventory other than just a specific .NET version.

 GatherDotnetInfo-QuynnBell.ps1
 =================================
 This script does everything from https://quynnbell.com/identify-net-and-visual-c-dependencies-using-powershell/.
-Some loggings are added to match the format as produced by GatherDotnetInfoOutput-JSONs.ps1 for consistency.
+Quynn Bell developed it exactly to solve the problem of identifying which apps rely on old .NET or Visual C++ runtimes.
+It effectively correlates each installed application with the specific runtime libraries it depends on.
+I added some extra logging to match the format as produced by GatherDotnetInfoOutput-JSONs.ps1 for consistency.

-This script loops through the root directory $RootPath that you define, checking all EXEs and DLLs to pull the version info.
-WARNING: this script does run a long time and heavy CPU consumption.
+WARNING: this script does run a long time and have heavy CPU consumption.

 GatherDotnetInfo-Misc.ps1